 Here's an economical approach to warming up a cold room: Instead of paying to generate more heat, move existing warm air from one room to another.
+Room-to-room ventilators circulate air from a warm room to a cold one.
 This is a great solution if you have a stove or fireplace that generates a lot of heat but doesn't circulate it evenly through your house.

 Through-the-wall ventilator fans use the space between stud walls to move warm (or cool) air from one room to another.
 The Aireshare ventilator (shown) uses an intake blower that draws air into an open stud cavity and a diffuser that mounts either high or low on the opposite side of the wall to distribute the air.
 There's also a level-to-level Aireshare ventilator that moves air between floors.